thisisagile/easy/README.md

 * For starters, you might not reach the endpoint, because you've typed in the wrong URL.
 If this happens, and you still reach your microservice, **easy** handles this in the `NotFoundHandler`, which is plugged-in by default.
 * If you are not allowed to execute an endpoint, for instance because it is secured with one of the security decorators in **easy**, such as `@requires.useCase()`, `@requires.Scope()` or `@requires.token`, the endpoint will not execute, and you will receive a 403.
 In this case the middleware from the `SecurityHandler` already breaks the loop, and the code in you microservices is not executed at all.
-* All other failures are handled by the `ErrorHandler`, an can result in any custom HTTP status code, most likely a 400, or a 500.
+* All other failures are handled by the `ErrorHandler`, and can result in any custom HTTP status code, most likely a 400, or a 500.
 In case the caller makes a mistake, the code should come from the 400 range, in cases the microservice makes the mistake, the code comes from the 500 range.

 ## Utilities
 Additionally, this library contains utility classes for standardizing e.g. uri's, and ids, constructors, lists, queries, and errors.
 Quite often these are constructed as monads, which renders robust code.